faisalepty/library_sys/README.md

 ## Overview

 The Library Management Web Application is a Django-based system designed to streamline operations for a library.
 Built to assist librarians in managing books, members, and transactions.
-The system focuses on simplicity, assuming use by librarians only, without complex session or role management.
+The system focuses on simplicity, assuming use by librarians only.

 Visit  [live site](https://flibrary.pythonanywhere.com/). login with username: admin, password: admin123